Address: Based in Suffolk

 Current professional role:

 Project Manager & interviewer for Gurkha Stories.

 I am currently Project Manager for a heritage project called ‘Resorting to the Coast’ with Essex County Council (funded by the National Lottery Heritage Fund).
 The project is delivering a set of oral history recordings with trained volunteers, a travelling exhibition of heritage material, annual conferences, a celebration day, two new heritage walking trails, a new research online compendium and a schools programme with an activity plan for local schools across Tendring in Essex.

 My roles have been to interview and/or project manage the following oral history projects:

-- V&A Museum of Childhood (British Toy Making Project)
+- V&A Museum of Childhood (interviewer and trainer for the ‘British Toy Making Project’)

-- Cambridge University Press (Interviews with former employees)
+- Cambridge University Press (interviewer with former employees)

-- CoastNet (Holding Back the Tide Jaywick Project – produced two short films)
+- Project Manager and trainer/interviewer for CoastNet (‘Holding Back the Tide’ Jaywick Project – produced two short films)

 - National Horse Racing Museum (Palace Voices)

 - Suffolk Coastal District Council (Ebb and Flow)